 Hiawatha, the Great Peacemaker

-To show students how one person's action for the common good can affect an entire community.
-To make students aware of philanthropic activities in their own community.
+This lesson illustrates how one person's action for the common good can affect an entire community.

 The learner will:

-- Through class discussion, students will review the terms: philanthropy, wampum, community, hero, and natural resources.
+- define the terms: philanthropy, community, hero, and natural resources.

-- Through class discussion and using an Academic Service-Learning project in which students were involved, list the Four-Step Plan (need, plan, action, result) to solve a problem in their community.
+- list the Four-Step Plan (need, plan, action, result) to solve a problem in their community.

-- Students will collect at least three (3) articles from magazines or local newspapers that show examples of philanthropy.
+- identify three articles from magazines or local newspapers that show examples of philanthropy.

-- A social studies text that includes the story of Hiawatha or information contained in the web site listed http://www.firstpeople.us/FP-Html-Legends/Hiawatha-The-Unifier-Iroquois.html
+- a social studies text that includes the story of Hiawatha

 - Hiawatha goes into the forest alone to think about ways to solve the problem.

-- He discovers purple and white shells and uses grasses to weave the shells into belts (wampum).
+- He discovers purple and white shells and uses grasses to weave the shells into belts.

 - Hiawatha travels to other villages to talk about peace.
 He gives wampum as a symbol of peace.